Increase User Engagement

 • In the user interviews, educators also made it clear that they didn't need badges as an incentive to continue using the Kikori web app

-I collaborated with my team to synthesize user interview insights into personas and user journey maps for Kikori's two distinct user types.
-Additionally, facilitated an affinity mapping session to identify educators' main pain points, frustrations, motivations, and needs with my team.
+I collaborated with my team to synthesize user interview insights into personas and user journey maps for Kikori's 2 distinct user types.
+Additionally, facilitated an affinity mapping session to identify educators' main pain points, frustrations, motivations, and needs with my team members.

-Using these insights, I created user flows and sketches depicting educators' interactions with Kikori's platform.
+Using these insights, I created a user task flow and sketches depicting educators' interactions with Kikori's platform.
 Ideating in this design stage.

 Design Direction